catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 * review - what is a function
 * what makes a good function (brief, callback to the last challenge)
-* some functions we borrow are already modularized for us
-* why should we make our functions reusable?
+* why should we make our functions reusable and modularized?

 TODO: In setting this up, borrow heavily from: https://carpentries-lab.github.io/good-enough-practices/03-software.html#decompose-programs-into-functions https://carpentries-lab.github.io/good-enough-practices/03-software.html#give-functions-and-variables-meaningful-names

-Here or below, mention:
+Here or below??, mention:
 * function should have data type specified
-* function should have clear name
-* inputs should have clear names
-* docstring should explain what the function does

 :::::::: challenge